MeganGrass/Resident-Evil-2-Starter-Kit/README.md

 ## Bugs
 - Hard crash when the player uses an interactive item, such as the Valve Handle at the burning helicopter.
 This was fixed in previous builds, but somehow managed to sneak back in during the ASM->C conversion and I can't remember how it was originally patched
 - Hard crash when accessing the "FILE" option in the Status Screen.
 I've yet to look into how this got broken...
-- XA audio was entirely unsupported in previous builds and I've only just now began to reimplement it, often with completely unexpected and hilarious results ("What's Wong with Marvin?")

 ## Notes